2015 FFA Cup: Preliminary rounds

 FFA member federations teams competed in various state-based preliminary rounds to win one of 21 places in the competition proper (round of 32).
-All Australian clubs were eligible to enter the qualifying process through their respective FFA member federation; however, only one team per club was permitted entry in the competition.
+All Australian clubs (other than youth teams associated with A-League franchises) were eligible to enter the qualifying process through their respective FFA member federation; however, only one team per club was permitted entry in the competition.
 All nine FFA member federations took part in the tournament, with the Northern Territory participating for the first time.

 Player registration numbers in each jurisdiction were used to determine the number of qualifying teams for each member federation: